 It makes it real.

-And if support helps keep this story moving forward instead of backwards, then it's doing exactly what it's meant to do.
+And if support helps keep this story moving forward instead of backward, then it is doing exactly what support is meant to do.

 Thank You for Understanding the Weight

-If you support this work, you're not funding failure.
+If you support this work, you are not funding failure.

 That kind of support is anything but small.